 Past recipients include the TarraWarra Museum of Art for Looking Glass: Judy Watson and Yhonnie Scarce, Shepparton Art Museum for Craftivism: Dissident Objects and Subversive Forms, and Arts Project Australia for FEM-aFFINITY.

-Applications must be submitted using the Application Form, available below.
+Applications must be submitted using the Application Form, which will be available below once applications are open.
 The Exhibition Development Fund Guidelines provide eligibility criteria which must be met by all applicants.